India hit by national strike over economic reforms

 "If we don't protest now, the central government will eliminate the poor and middle-class families," said Santi Barik as she protested in Bhubaneswar, capital of the eastern state of Odisha.

-Government offices, businesses, schools and banks in Bhubaneswar were shut, and similar shutdowns were reported in other cities, including Hyderabad, the IT hub that is home to offices of Microsoft Corp (MSFT.O) and Google Inc (GOOG.O).
+Government offices, businesses, schools and banks in Bhubaneswar were shut, and similar shutdowns were reported in other cities, including Hyderabad, the IT hub that is home to offices of Microsoft Corp and Google Inc.

 BULLOCK CARTS AND BUFFALOES

-In Bangalore, most of the 3,500 staff employed by Intel Corp (INTC.O) and 10,000 staff at Cisco Systems Inc (CSCO.O) were asked to work from home, company spokesmen said.
-Infosys Ltd (INFY.NS) and Wipro Ltd (WIPR.NS) gave workers the day off.
+In Bangalore, most of the 3,500 staff employed by Intel Corp and 10,000 staff at Cisco Systems Inc were asked to work from home, company spokesmen said.
+Infosys Ltd and Wipro Ltd gave workers the day off.

 On the outskirts of Kolkata, capital of West Bengal, protesters smashed car windows and damaged buses as panic-stricken commuters fled their vehicles, police said.
 In Bihar state, protesters marched through the streets of the capital, Patna, sitting on buffaloes.